Why Some Kids Aren’t Ready for a Smartphone (and What to Do Instead)

 If that’s where you are right now, I want you to hear this:

-You’re not failing.
 You’re not being too strict.
-You’re being intentional.
-And that matters.

 Final Thought